mrkkrp/kill-or-bury-alive/README.md

 ## Customization

-This package can be customized via Emacs customization system.
+This package can be customized via the customization system.
 Type <kbd>M-x customize-group RET kill-or-bury-alive RET</kbd> to try it.

 There are quite a few variables that you can modify to control behavior of